-For 2024, give yourself a gift and use only “pure” remaining web browser, Firefox.
+For 2024, do yourself a favor and use the only "pure" web browser left, Firefox.
 According to recent posts, the Firefox's market share is declining and this must not be allowed to happen.

 There are two main reasons why change is important.